-Designed for students who are preparing for a management or policy development career in the health field.
-The option area focuses on issues of health policy development, and the delivery of health care services and management issues in a variety of health care organizations.
+Designed for students who are preparing for an administration, management or policy analyst career in the health care field.
+The option area focuses on health policy, health services delivery, and management issues in a variety of health care organizations.

 Required courses (16 units):